 I am pleased to welcome you to the website of the Northern Michigan University Academic Affairs Office.
 As Interim Provost and Vice President for Academic Affairs at NMU, I am responsible for providing strategic vision, leadership and management for the Academic Affairs Division of the university, which includes the Colleges of Arts and Sciences, Health Sciences & Professional Studies, Business, Graduate Studies and Research, as well as, Library and Instructional Support, Student Affairs, Admissions, Institutional Effectiveness and the Beaumier Upper Peninsula Heritage Center.
 I also work closely with other divisions of the university including Finance & Administration, the Foundation and Extended Learning & Engagement to ensure the close association of these divisions with academic programs, faculty and students.

-Provost and Vice President for Academic Affairs
+Interim Provost and Vice President for Academic Affairs

-Provost and Vice President of Academic Affairs
+Interim Provost & Vice President for Academic Affairs

 Your ideas, comments, suggestions, and questions are an important component of the communication stream and solutions to problems.
 Of course, direct communication with anyone related to the University is welcome, but please click here if you would rather provide electronic comment.